 Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

-Physical therapy is an effective way to slow the progress of COPD and improve your quality of life.
+Physical therapy is an effective way to slow the progression of COPD and improve your quality of life.

-If you’ve been diagnosed with COPD, we offer physical therapy in DC and the surrounding area to those dealing with COPD.
+If you’re living with COPD, we offer physical therapy in metro DC area to those dealing with COPD.

-For now, let’s take a closer look at COPD – what it is, its symptoms and causes, and how a physical therapist can help.
+In this article, we’re taking a closer look at COPD: what it is, its symptoms and causes, and how a physical therapist can help.

 What Is Chronic Obstructive Pulmonary Disease (COPD)?